bazelbuild/bazel/src/tools/remote_worker/README.md

             --work_path=/tmp/test \
             --listen_port=8080

-- Make sure your `~/.bazelrc` file is settings your DigestFunction to SHA1:
+- Make sure you set the DigestFunction to SHA1 in your `~/.bazelrc` file:
 ```
         startup --host_jvm_args=-Dbazel.DigestFunction=SHA1
 ```